mehranUL/Transcendental-SC-Functions-Library/README.md

 This repository is dedicated to our work under review in IEEE Transactions on Emerging Topics in Computing.
 (TranSC: Transcendental Functions with Quasi-Random Stochastic Computing)

-Contributors: Mehran Moghadam (Ph.D.
+//Contributors: Mehran Moghadam (Ph.D.
 Candidate), Asst.
 Prof. Sercan Aygun, and Assoc.
 Prof. M.Hassan Najafi Further info: moghadam@case.edu

 This work introduces a hardware-efficient design methodology for low-cost implementation of transcendental functions using Stochastic Computing (SC).